perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- Last modified date and time
 		- Last access date and time
 		- Record update date and time
+-
-- **NTFS Alternate Data Streams**
+#### NTFS Alternate Data Streams
 - **Description:**
 	- Ways data can be appended to existing files
 	- Can obscure valuable evidentiary data intentionally or by coincidence
 - **Alternate data stream** becomes **additional file attribute**
 	- Allows file to be associated with different applications
 - Can only tell whether file has data stream attached by examining that file's MFT entry

-- **NTFS Compressed Files**
+#### NTFS Compressed Files
 - **Description:**
 	- Compression is similar to FAT
-		-
+	- Files, folders or entire volumes can be compressed
+	- Most computer forensics tools can unzip and analyse compressed Windows data

+#### NTFS Encrypting File Systems

 ---
 ## Table Summaries